aplteam/Tester/README.md

 ```
       ListHelpers
  Run                       Run all test cases
+ RunGUI                    Run all or a subset of test cases with a GUI.
+(Windows only)
  RunDebug                  Run all test cases with DEBUG flag on
  RunThese                  Run just the specified tests.
  RunBatchTests             Run all batch tests